killswitchh/dev-links/README.md

 - We used community-made packages such as SvelteKit Superforms for proper form validation.
 - The app is deployed on Vercel with integrations with Axiom for observability.

+## Demo Video

+Please watch our [demo video](https://clipchamp.com/watch/kddzJ041PPC) for a quick overview of the application's features.

 ## Getting Started

 To get started, simply head to https://devlinks.pro and sign in with your Github account.
 Once signed in, you can create a custom page and start adding links.